liftforward/liftforward.github.io/_drafts/ember-simple-auth-torii-google-oauth2.markdown

 categories: jekyll update
 ---

-How to setup and use ember-simple-auth 1.0+ with torii and google oauth2 authentication.
+In this post I'm going to walk though the process of setting up and using ember-simple-auth 1.0+ and Torii with Google Oauth2 authentication.
+When LiftForward first implemented this in our backoffice tool it was with simple-auth 0.X and things were much different.
+As we upgraded to 1.0 a few weeks ago I noticed there were little to no examples available using Google's Oauth authentication.

+I will explain some details of how Oauth works however is you're interested in an overview from Google I recommend [this page](https://developers.google.com/identity/protocols/OAuth2).

-###  Getting Google OAUTH Keys
+## Step 1.
+Getting Your Google Oauth Keys

- [This page](https://developers.google.com/identity/protocols/OAuth2) gives a overview of the process but I'll walk you through the basic steps here. (if you have already completed this you can skip to Creating your ember project).
+If you have already completed this and have a Client ID and Client Secret you can skip to Creating your ember project.

 1. First you need create your account by visiting here: [https://console.developers.google.com](https://console.developers.google.com) and signup with your gmail account.
 (I used my private account for this walkthough and I don't believe I had registered it before.
 I'm pretty sure your experience will be the same.
 ![My helpful screenshot](/assets/ember-simple-auth-torii-google-oauth2/google-oauth2-01.png){: .screenshot}
 1. Once you've logged in click the *Enable and manage APIs* link.